 Have you planned your summer trip yet?
-If not, better hop to it!
-Summer is almost half over.
 Many people are opting for glamping – or glamorous camping – this season.
 And if you’re glamping, that means you’ll be cooking (unless you get a super-luxe concierge service with a chef) on a grill, campfire, or stove – and probably will have running water.

 There’s no need to live on hot dogs just because you’re traveling.
 From a day camping cookout at a state park to a week in the woods, read on to see the best foods for glamping.